-Following an assessment, if the local trust decides that you are eligible for help, they can:
+Following an assessment, if the local Trust decides that you are eligible for help, they can:

-- > provide you with services themselves - > provide you with services through another organisation - > provide you with money so that you can arrange and pay for your own services.
+- provide you with services themselves - provide you with services through another organisation - provide you with money so that you can arrange and pay for your own services.

-Different local trusts use different names for the money they pay to you so that you can arrange your own services or support.
-Most local trusts call these payments either 'self-directed support' which includes 'direct payments' and 'personal budgets'.
-In this factsheet we will call these payments direct payments.
+There are sometimes different names for the money paid to you so that you can arrange your own services or support.
+These payments may be called 'self-directed support' which includes 'direct payments' and 'personal budgets'.
+In this factsheet, we will call these payments direct payments.

-The local trust can provide you with services or direct payments or a combination of both services and direct payments.
+The local Trust can provide you with services or direct payments or a combination of both services and direct payments.
 A carer can be awarded direct payments in their own right, although carers often also help the person they are looking after manage their own direct payments.

-Any direct payments you are given have to be used to pay for the services the local trust has agreed to fund.
+Any direct payments you are given have to be used to pay for the services the local Trust has agreed to fund.
 You will need to account for how the direct payments have been spent.
-Local trusts can also provide help with managing direct payments if you or the person you are looking after need this.
+Local Trusts can also provide help with managing direct payments if you or the person you are looking after need this.
 Some voluntary organisations also offer a payroll service.
 You could consider using the complaints system or taking legal advice if you are not happy about the way in which help is going to be provided or if you think the money you are offered is not enough.